Skip to Main Content

 LESBIAN

-• Labrys version - top left
+• Top left: Labrys version

 • Designed by Sean Campbell in 1999, this design draws on Greek mythology.
 In ancient Greece, the Amazons were a tribe of warrior women who wielded the double-headed labrys axe.
 The black triangle refers to the symbol used to identify lesbians to in Nazi concentration camps.